Oof. Panic attacks are the WORST!

 What about when they panic?

 You want to be there for your babies.
 Of course, you do!
-It’s terrifying to watch them caught up in panic and feel helpless to do anything.
+It’s terrifying to watch them caught up in a panic and feel helpless to do anything.
 You want to stop that darn panic attack.

 I’m glad you are here.
 You are demonstrating incredible strength and self-awareness by your willingness to help yourself and your kids.
 This is no small thing, my friend.
 Beating yourself up over feeling helpless will get you nowhere.
 Learning about why panic attacks happen in the first place and what you can do will help you navigate and prevent future panic attacks.